decentraland/catalyst/content/README.md

 ## Debugging tests

-To debug any test you may need the recommended VS Code extensions to discover jasmine tests, then use editor UI to run/debug them.
+To debug any test you may need the recommended VS Code extensions to discover jest tests, then use editor UI to run/debug them.

-Note: Typescript must compile to show up UI buttons, otherwise see jasmine console to see more information
+Note: Typescript must compile to show up UI buttons, otherwise see jest console to see more information

 Here is an [example](https://user-images.githubusercontent.com/7695773/135918419-7417b26a-f4e9-4a14-96ae-22785c414b9e.gif) showing how it should look.